 With somewhere new to eat springing up every week around the capital, it can be difficult to know which restaurants are worth a visit.
 So we’ve done the work for you!
 We bring you the best new restaurants in London, which are sure to satisfy.
-From Taiwanese to West African and everything in between, we will constantly update this page to bring you the hottest spots in the city for the discerning diner…
+From cool brunch spots to fine dining venues and everything in between, we bring you the best new restaurant openings for 2019…

 The Best New Restaurants in London

 Old Chelsea favourite Cheyne Walk Brasserie has re-opened as No Fifty Cheyne following a nine-month makeover – and you should definitely go.
 Despite opening just weeks ago, it’s already drawing in classic Chelsea crowds: on a recent Wednesday evening it was buzzing with well-dressed couples and young, glamorous groups of friends.
 Stepping inside feels like arriving at a private country house, a feeling which is reinforced by the charming staff.
 Despite the luxurious interiors – glass chandeliers, high ceilings, statement flowers and the like – the restaurant has an intimate, cosy feel.
 The big open grill in the middle of the room is a nice touch, and the aroma of the sizzling meat and fish dishes is hard to resist.
 Order something from there, and you won’t be disappointed.